ove/ove-install/README.md

 ## Running the script

 The compiled **setup** can be downloaded from the repository releases for each platform.
+The latest release can be found [here](https://github.com/ove/ove-install/releases/latest).
 The file will guide you thorough all the parameters of the setup process.

 Alternatively, if Python 2 or 3 is installed then the script can be executed directly, without compilation, by cloning or downloading this repository then running **setup.py**.